save — Persist variables from the current workspace to a MATLAB-compatible MAT-file.

 How save works

-• Unsupported types (function handles, objects, opaque graphics handles) raise descriptive errors.
-Numeric, logical, character, string, cell, and struct data are stored using MATLAB Level-5 MAT-file layout.
+-ascii,-double,-v6,-v7.3) are not supported yet and report descriptive option errors. - Unsupported types (function handles, objects, opaque graphics handles) raise descriptive errors.
+Numeric, logical, character, string, cell, scalar struct, and real sparse data are stored using MATLAB Level-5 MAT-file layout.

 Does RunMat run save on the GPU?